JB-LBT/BNP-account-report-reader/README.md

 You can also use the app via its API.
 To do so, you can take inspiration from the code in "Example.ipynb".

-- Modify the environment variables in the .env file: add an ID that will be used to name your files: "ACCOUNT8ID = <your_name>"
+- Modify the environment variables in the .env file: add an ID that will be used to name your files: "ACCOUNT_ID = <your_name>"

 - Import the module via